wyattscarpenter/typographical-edicts/readme.md

 https://en.wikipedia.org/wiki/Palochka this letter is very odd.

 Bell Hooks' name should be capitalized normally, being a proper noun.
 Bell Hooks is free to write her own name — or anyone else's name, for that matter — in a stylized way, much as we are free to write it in a normal and proper way.
 This applies to all people who wish to stylize their capitalizations nonstandardly.
 (By the way, the standard capitalization for names like McWhatever is like that, with more capitals in the middle at specific point.
 I didn't make the rules.
 O'Whatever is a bit more understandable, since it's more clearly two words.)
 This is despite the fact that names can generally by any arbitrary combination of letters.
 But orthography of the speaker is not dictated by you, the subject.
 Cory Doctorow capitalizes "iPhone" as "Iphone", which is logical but I must ultimatley reject — apparently, the rule being that if you're making a brandname you do actually get to determine the written orthography.
 Although, as another case study, "id Software", the company, is supposed to be written lowercase, which I suppose I'll let them get away with, but if it occurs at the beginning of a sentence I feel that rule takes precedent, in current English orthographic rules, and you should end up writing ".
 Id Software". طاهر الجمل is an interesting example.
-To quote https://en.wikipedia.org/wiki/Taher_Elgamal: " The spellings El Gamal and ElGamal are also found in cryptographic literature.
-He himself spells it Elgamal (one word, singly capitalized), as it is less likely to be mangled in English. "
+To quote https://en.wikipedia.org/wiki/Taher_Elgamal: "The spellings El Gamal and ElGamal are also found in cryptographic literature.
+He himself spells it Elgamal (one word, singly capitalized), as it is less likely to be mangled in English."
+This guy is probably pretty chill about how you spell his name<sup>[citation needed]</sup>, and, anyway, I think the conventional orthography for this in English is "El-Gamal", which isn't even found as an option in the wild (according to Wikipedia)...
+I guess you should just use Elgamal, to make searching for references to him slightly more consistent.

 Blue sky idea: The first letter of a sentence shouldn't be capitalized, as that isn't very useful, and creates ambiguities with other usages of capitals.